Eye For Film >> Movies >> The Aura (2005) Film Review

 Reviewed by: Amber Wilkinson

-Director Fabian Bielinsky - who netted a raft of awards for his debut feature Nine Queens - proves it was no flash in the pan in this fantastic thriller.
+Director Fabian Bielinsky - who netted a raft of awards for his debut feature Nine Queens - proves it was no flash in the pan with this fantastic thriller.

 Here he teams up once again with the crumpled-but-sexy Ricardo Darin (Nine Queens, Son Of The Bride), who puts in yet another wonderfully nuanced performance.